RenderKit/ospray/doc/api.md

   bool   debug        set debug mode; equivalent to logLevel=2 and numThreads=1

-  bool   warnAsError  send `warning` and `error` messages throug the error
+  bool   warnAsError  send `warning` and `error` messages through the error
                       callback, otherwise send `warning` messages through
-                      the message callback
+                      the message callback; must have sufficient `logLevel` to enable warnings

   bool   setAffinity  bind software threads to hardware threads if set to 1;
                       0 disables binding omitting the parameter will let OSPRay